saltstack/salt/doc/topics/orchestrate/orchestrate_runner.rst

 The Oxygen release includes a couple fixes to make parsing this data easier and more accurate.
-The first is the ability to set a return code in a custom runner or wheel function, as noted above.
+The first is the ability to set a :ref:`return code
+<orchestrate-runner-return-codes-runner-wheel>` in a custom runner or wheel
+function, as noted above.
 The second is a change to how failures are included in the return data.
 Prior to the Oxygen release, minions that failed a ``salt.state`` orchestration job would show up in the ``comment`` field of the return data, in a human-readable string that was not easily parsed.
 They are now included in the ``changes`` dictionary alongside the minions that